SterbenVD/libmgmtsys/docs/srs/srs.md

 - **Postconditions**: The book is issued to the member.
 - **Normal Flow**:
   1. The librarian clicks on the issue book button.
-  2. The system displays all the borrow requests by the members.
+  2. The system displays all the issue requests by the members.
   3. The librarian enters the details of the book to be issued and the member to whom the book is to be issued.
   4. The librarian clicks on the save button.
   5. The system issues the book to the member.